Skip to main content

 WARNINGS

-• When Obsidio Embolic is aliquoted in small amounts there can be a dilution of the material, which may alter the performance of the device.
+• Serious adverse events have been observed with use in the gastrointestinal tract.
+When Obsidio Embolic is aliquoted or pushed with saline, it may alter the performance of the device.
 This can lead to unintended ischemia or necrosis of tissue especially in anatomic structures with little vascular collateralization.

-• Immediately post deployment of Obsidio Embolic, avoid forceful fluid injections in or near the Obsidio Embolic material which could disrupt the Obsidio Embolic.
+• Serious adverse events have been observed with use in the gastrointestinal tract.
+Immediately post deployment of Obsidio Embolic, avoid forceful fluid injections in or near the Obsidio Embolic material which could alter Obsidio Embolic performance and may increase the risk of non-target embolization.

 • Extreme caution should be used for any procedures involving the extracranial circulation encompassing the head and neck.
 The physician should carefully weigh the potential benefits of using embolization against the risks and potential complications of this procedure, which may include blindness, hearing loss, loss of smell, paralysis and death.